JohnThyWizard/yahboom_dashboard/README.md

 ## Usage

+1. Source the streamlit-venv and ros2
-1. Start the FastAPI backend to begin ROS2 topic subscription
+2. Start the FastAPI backend to begin ROS2 topic subscription
-2. Launch the Streamlit dashboard
+3. Launch the Streamlit dashboard
-3. Toggle recording to start capturing data
+4. Toggle recording to start capturing data
-4. Use timeline scrubber to navigate recorded frames
+5. Use timeline scrubber to navigate recorded frames
-5. Switch between live and replay modes seamlessly
+6. Switch between live and replay modes seamlessly

 ## Configuration